tuyennc/awesome_notifications/example/README.md

-# awesome_notifications_example
+# simple_awesome_example

-Demonstrates how to use the awesome_notifications plugin.
+A simple example of how to use Awesome Notifications

 ## Getting Started